Group Replication operates either in single-primary mode or in

 you can use the

 Replication is still running.
-These UDFs manage the process of
+These functions manage the process

 must stop Group Replication and change the value of